10 Statistics that Prove the Demand for Voice Over is Rising

 Since then, voice-over work has dominated the film industry, with the need for voice talent in the entertainment industry being obvious.
 But voice work has also become an increasingly popular technique for advertising and marketing across a multitude of other industries, offering content creators and marketers an outlet to deliver their message to consumers without relying solely on visuals.

-A large portion of those who work in the voice-over industry do so as freelancers, offering their skills and expertise for hire on a per-project or by-the-hour basis.
+A large portion of those who work in the voice-over industry does so as freelancers, offering their skills and expertise for hire on a per-project or by-the-hour basis.
 The benefits of hiring professional freelancers are clear, as businesses begin to experiment with new types of advertising and media and explore the unique opportunities afforded by audio mediums.

 10 Statistics that Prove the Demand for Voice Over is Rising

 Whether the need is to create audiobooks, TV commercials, radio ads, video games, and everything in between, the need for voice talent is growing.
 The 10 stats below will prove it.

 1. Animated videos make up 33% of business advertising

 According to a 2022 report by Wyzowl, as many as 86% of businesses use video as a marketing tool.
 A further 33% of these companies use animated videos.